The poll tax

 The Chinese protested against these injustices, petitioning Parliament for just treatment and legal reform.

 Following the depletion of the goldfields in the late 1880s, the Chinese drifted to towns and cities looking for work.
 Many worked in fruit shops, laundries and commodity stores.
-They also found a niche in the market gardening trade, especially from the late 1920s.
+They also found a niche in market gardening, especially from the late 1920s.
 Growing vegetables was extremely labour intensive, requiring long hours but comparatively small capital outlay.
 The Chinese often leased land from Māori, and worked side by side with them, making a modest living.

 By Chinese convention, the family name (surname) should always go first.
 Many New Zealand Chinese families lost their real surnames.
 They had to use their pioneer ancestor’s given names instead when customs officials mistook these for surnames.